prince475/react-hooks/README.md

 During our component re-render,`useState` provides us with an array containing two values namely:

 - The state variable (`index`) with the vaule stored initially
 - A state setter function (`setIndex`) that can update the state variable and trigger React to render the component again.
+  - Your component renders the first time.
+Because you passed 0 to useState as the initial value for index, it will return [0, setIndex].
+React remembers 0 is the latest     state value.
+  - You update the state.
+When a user clicks the button, it calls setIndex(index + 1). index is 0, so it’s setIndex(1).
+This tells React to remember index is 1 now and triggers another render.
+  - Your component’s second render.
+React still sees useState(0), but because React remembers that you set index to 1, it returns [1, setIndex] instead.